Toll Free : 1800 2740 240

 Assignments are an integral part of the teaching-learning process to promote holistic understanding and underpinning of the theoretical and clinical applications.
 Micro-teaching is also promoted at the students’ level to foster their confidence to deliver the lectures with the use of appropriate teaching methodology and ICT.

 The Department of Humanities organizes special language lab classes for the students of the MM (DU) including the international students to cater to their needs and to acclimatize them to the medium of instruction of the courses run by this Deemed to be University.

 Various programmes offered by the MM (DU) use information technology-based teaching platforms like SWAYAM, NPTEL, MOOCs, etc courses blended in their curriculum.

-In the case of medical students, regular advanced training programmes and exposure are given to the students at the prestigious medical institute like PGIMER, Chandigarh in order to satisfy their hunger towards the complexities of the cases and to facilitate further the evidence-based approach in the patient management and likewise for the students of other courses to whom exposure is given to them in their respective areas.
+In the case of medical students, regular advanced training programmes and exposure is given to the students at the prestigious medical institute like PGIMER, Chandigarh in order to quench their hunger to understand the complexities of the cases and further facilitate the evidence-based approach to the patient management and likewise for the students of other courses to whom exposure is given to them in their respective areas.

 The MM (DU) allows a student inter-disciplinary immersion that will equip them to handle a range of skills and roles in their professional and personal life.
 There are more than seven thousand interdisciplinary courses in different programs.